auhsojsomar/the-plague/README.md

   - Add items to the cart.
   - Checkout process with address and payment transaction support.
+  - **NEW:** Cart count now updates dynamically in the navbar when items are added or removed.
+  - **NEW:** Items are removed from the cart automatically upon successful checkout.

+- **Product Filtering:**

+  - **NEW:** Enhanced product filtering options on the product list page for better navigation and user experience.

 - **User Authentication:**
   - User registration and login functionality.